phusion/passenger_rpm_automation/MANUAL-SELINUX-TESTING.md

  1. Ensure the `mod_passenger` RPM is installed.
  2. Empty the Apache error log: `sudo sh -c 'echo -n > /var/log/httpd/error_log'`
  3. Ensure Nginx is stopped, e.g.: `sudo service nginx stop`
- 4. Ensure Apache is started, e.g.: `sudo service httpd start`
+ 4. Restart Apache: `sudo service httpd restart`
- 5. Run `ps auxwZ | grep 'Passenger core'`.
+ 5. Run `ps auxwZ | grep 'Passenger core' | grep -v grep`.
 Check that it has the `unconfined_t` domain.
  6. Run `sudo cat /var/log/httpd/error_log`.
 Check that there are no error messages.

-## Test 3: Nginx + Passenger core

- 1. Ensure that our `nginx` RPM is installed (and not the one by the distribution).
- 2. Empty the Nginx error log: `sudo sh -c 'echo -n > /var/log/nginx/error_log'`
- 3. Ensure Apache is stopped, e.g.: `sudo service httpd stop`
- 4. Ensure Nginx is started, e.g.: `sudo service nginx start`
- 5. Run `ps auxwZ | grep 'Passenger core'`.
-Check that it has the `unconfined_t` domain.
- 6. Run `sudo cat /var/log/nginx/error_log`.
-Check that there are no error messages.

-## Test 4: apps via Apache
+ ## Test 3: apps via Apache

   1. Ensure the `mod_passenger` RPM is installed.
   2. Ensure Nginx is stopped, e.g.: `sudo service nginx stop`
   3. Ensure Apache is started, e.g.: `sudo service httpd start`
   4. Access the test app: `curl http://rack.test`.
 Check that it prints `ok`.
- 5. Run `ps auxwZ | grep RubyApp`.
+  5. Run `ps auxwZ | grep RubyApp | grep -v grep`.
 Check that all RubyApp processes have the `unconfined_t` domain.

+## Test 4: Nginx + Passenger core

+ 1. Ensure that our `nginx` RPM is installed (and not the one by the distribution).
+ 2. Ensure that /etc/nginx/conf.d/passenger.conf enables Passenger.
+ 3. Empty the Nginx error log: `sudo sh -c 'echo -n > /var/log/nginx/error.log'`
+ 4. Ensure Apache is stopped, e.g.: `sudo service httpd stop`
+ 5. Restart Nginx: `sudo service nginx restart`
+ 6. Run `ps auxwZ | grep 'Passenger core' | grep -v grep`.
+Check that it has the `unconfined_t` domain.
+ 7. Run `sudo cat /var/log/nginx/error.log`.
+Check that there are no error messages.

 ## Test 5: apps via Nginx

  1. Ensure that our `nginx` RPM is installed (and not the one by the distribution).
+ 2. Ensure that /etc/nginx/conf.d/passenger.conf enables Passenger.
- 2. Ensure Apache is stopped, e.g.: `sudo service httpd stop`
+ 3. Ensure Apache is stopped, e.g.: `sudo service httpd stop`
- 3. Ensure Nginx is started, e.g.: `sudo service nginx start`
+ 4. Ensure Nginx is started, e.g.: `sudo service nginx start`
- 4. Access the test app: `curl http://rack.test`.
+ 5. Access the test app: `curl http://rack.test`.
 Check that it prints `ok`.
- 5. Run `ps auxwZ | grep RubyApp`.
+ 6. Run `ps auxwZ | grep RubyApp | grep -v grep`.
 Check that all RubyApp processes have the `unconfined_t` domain.